 The Treasurer shall be elected by the Vestry, but needs not be a member of the Vestry and shall serve on the Executive Committee of the Vestry.
 The Treasurer shall serve as Chairman of the Finance Committee.
 He/she shall keep full and accurate accounts of receipts and disbursements of the Parish and shall review the receipt and deposit of all monies and other valuable effects to be deposited in the name and to the credit of the Parish.

 The Treasurer shall also oversee the disbursement of funds as ordered by the Vestry.
 He/she shall make a monthly financial report to the Vestry.
-The Treasurer shall be bonded and see that there is an annual audit of the books by a certified public accountant.
+The Treasurer shall see that there is an annual audit or review of the books by a certified public accountant as required by the Canons of the Diocese or other Diocesan policy or rule.
 He/she shall make a financial report to the Parish at the Annual Meeting.

 ARTICLE V